NC Lawmakers Pass COVID Relief, Advance K-12 Reopening Bill

 North Carolina state senators on Thursday approved a bill requiring all 115 public school districts to offer in-person instruction to the state's roughly 1.5 million K-12 students.

-The proposal, which soon will head to the House and would then have to be signed into law by Democratic Gov. Roy Cooper, allows parents to have the option of continuing with online-only instruction.
+The proposal, which soon will head to the House and would then have to be signed into law by Cooper, allows parents to have the option of continuing with online-only instruction.

 “Let’s move with a sense of urgency,” said state Sen. Deanna Ballard, a Watauga County Republican who introduced the school reopening bill scheduled to be considered by the House next week.